w3c/did-extensions/.github/PULL_REQUEST_TEMPLATE/register_did_method.md

 Your pull request will be reviewed by the registry editors.

-Changes regarging the required criteria may be requested.
+Changes regarding the required criteria may be requested.

 If there are no objections or changes requested,